KaterynaUeno/react/README.md

-# react projects based on Udemy course
+# react projects based on Udemy course and other inspirations